cucumber/cucumber.ml/README.md

 regular expressions given by the user which gives an ordering of the steps.
 The ordering of steps is important because the next step involves binding the steps together into that order.
-At this point it is good to remember that a Monad is a way of creating the illusion of imperative steps in a purely functional way where all functions can be run at any time.
-Once this is done, the the constructed Lwt promise is passed to `Lwt_main.run`.

-The first stitching together a run order for the steps is done synchonously before it is handed off to Lwt for processing.
+At this point it is good to remember that a monad is a way of creating the illusion of imperative steps in a purely functional way where all functions can be run at any time.
+Once this is done, `execute` will pass the constructed monads back to the user as a list.
+At this point, the user may bind more functions or whatever the user needs to do.
+It is good to remember that the first stitching together a run order for the steps is done synchonously before the monads are handed back to the user for further processing or running by `Lwt_main.run`.
-Additionally, since it calls `Lwt_main.run`, Cucumber.ml assumes that it is the only promise running.
-This could change based on user feedback.